Counter-Reformation: Reforms during the 22nd session

+Proposed removal of polyphony

+The issue of textual intelligibility did not make its way into the final edicts of the 22nd session but were only featured in preliminary debates.
+However Archbishop Paleotti, in his Acts (the minutes of the Council), attempted to bring to equal importance the issues of intelligibility.

+The idea that the council called to remove all polyphony from the Church is widespread, but there is no documentary evidence to support that claim.
+It is possible, however, that some of the Fathers had proposed such a measure.
+The Council of Trent did not focus on the style of music but on attitudes of worship and reverence during the Mass.

-Canon 8 states that "Since the sacred mysteries should be celebrated with utmost reverence, with both deepest feeling toward God alone, and with external worship that is truly suitable and becoming, so that others may be filled with devotion and called to religion: ...
+More severe measures had been submitted for consideration, as proposed Canon 8 of "Abuses in the Sacrifice of the Mass" during a meeting of the council on September 10, 1562.
+The proposed Canon 8 states that "Since the sacred mysteries should be celebrated with utmost reverence, with both deepest feeling toward God alone, and with external worship that is truly suitable and becoming, so that others may be filled with devotion and called to religion: ...
 Everything should be regulated so that the Masses, whether they be celebrated with the plain voice or in song, with everything clearly and quickly executed, may reach the ears of the hearers and quietly penetrate their hearts.
 In those Masses where measured music and organ are customary, nothing profane should be intermingled, but only hymns and divine praises.
 If something from the divine service is sung with the organ while the service proceeds, let if first be recited in a simple, clear voice, lest the reading of the sacred words be imperceptible.
 But the entire manner of singing in musical modes should be calculated not to afford vain delight to the ear, but so that the words may be comprehensible to all; and thus may the hearts of the listeners be caught up into the desire for celestial harmonies and contemplation of the joys of the blessed."

-Canon 8 is often quoted as the Council of Trent's decree on Church music, but that is a glaring misunderstanding of the canon; it was only a proposed decree.
-In fact, the delegates at the council never officially accepted canon 8 in its popular form but bishops of Granada, Coimbra, and Segovia pushed for the long statement about music to be attenuated and many other prelates of the council joined enthusiastically.
-The only restrictions actually given by the 22nd session was to keep secular elements out of the music, making polyphony implicitly allowed.
-The issue of textual intelligibility did not make its way into the final edicts of the 22nd session but were only featured in preliminary debates.
-The 22nd session only prohibited "lascivious" and "profane" things to be intermingled with the music but Paleotti, in his Acts, brings to equal importance the issues of intelligibility.

-The idea that the council called to remove all polyphony from the Church is widespread, but there is no documentary evidence to support that claim.
-It is possible, however, that some of the Fathers had proposed such a measure.
 The emperor Ferdinand I, Holy Roman Emperor has been attributed to be the "saviour of Church music" because he said polyphony ought not to be driven out of the Church.
 But Ferdinand was most likely an alarmist and read into the council the possibility of a total ban on polyphony.

-The Council of Trent did not focus on the style of music but on attitudes of worship and reverence during the Mass.
+The Canon 8 text is often quoted as the Council of Trent's decree on Church music, but that is a glaring misunderstanding of the canon; it was only a proposed decree.
+In fact, the delegates at the council never officially accepted canon 8 in its popular form but bishops of Granada, Coimbra, and Segovia pushed for the long statement about music to be attenuated and many other prelates of the council joined enthusiastically.